cbeckler/xlsxwriter_automated_formatting_functions/README.md

 ### Structure

 The code base with the functions themselves can be found in [this](https://github.com/cbeckler/xlsxwriter_automated_formatting_functions/blob/main/formatting_functions_open_source.py) Python script, which features commented documentation.
 An example of how to use the functions to create a report may be found in [this](https://github.com/cbeckler/xlsxwriter_automated_formatting_functions/blob/main/create_example_report.ipynb) Jupyter Notebook, in which the developer created an example report using mocked-up clinical healthcare data.
 The example report itself can be found [here](https://github.com/cbeckler/xlsxwriter_automated_formatting_functions/blob/main/Reports/Example%20Clinical%20Report.xlsx).
+The mocked up raw data used to create the report can be found [here](https://github.com/cbeckler/xlsxwriter_automated_formatting_functions/tree/main/Data).

 ## Results